 (iii) the contracting officer approves; and

-(3) May execute modifications to existing task orders provided that --
+(3) JOC ordering officers may execute modifications to existing task orders provided that -

-(i) the contracting officer specifically delegates this authority in the JOC ordering officer appointment letter (generally will include modifications under the Changes clause, Changed Site Conditions, etc.);
+(i) the contracting officer delegates explicitly this authority in the JOC ordering officer appointment letter;

-(ii) the amount of the modification does not exceed the ordering officer’s authority;
+(ii) the absolute value of the order as modified does not exceed the ordering officer’s authority; and

-(iii) pricing is accomplished by using the unit price book; and
+(iii) pricing is accomplished by using the JOCPB.

-(1) Are responsible for ensuring that all proposed JOC project descriptions and task orders express the Government’s actual requirements, validated in accordance with command and installation procedures, in a professional and understandable manner;
+(1) Are responsible for ensuring that all proposed JOC project descriptions and task orders express the Government’s actual requirements, validated in accordance with the requiring activity’s procedures;

-(3) Must ensure that adequate and proper funds are available for the project prior to issuing an order;
+(3) Must obtain a valid Purchase Request and Commitment (PR&C) from resource management to ensure that adequate and proper funds are available for the project before issuing an order and/or modification;

 (4) Must notify the contracting officer of any additional bonding requirements associated with new orders or changes in the value of existing orders;

 (5) As the principal point of contact for technical and engineering issues, must respond to requests for technical clarification from the JOC contractor, documenting both the request and the response, and conduct the joint pre-proposal site survey, assuring that the contractor is provided access to all required facilities, plans, and other documents required for full knowledge of the scope and conditions of the required job;

 (6) For orders estimated to exceed the JOC ordering officer’s signature authority, the JOC ordering officer shall conduct an initial evaluation of contractor proposals; may be authorized to solicit such proposals and clarify and negotiate units and quantities of pre-priced tasks; and shall assist the contracting officer, as requested, in negotiations, and resolution of variances between the IGE and the contractor’s proposal;